-SIMPLi only sources from and works with farmers who grow crops that have a beneficial impact to the environment, focusing on cover crops and sustainable ingredients such as quinoa, amaranth, and Lupini beans, the former of which was declared one of the best crops to respond favorably to climate changes created by global warming by the United Nations Food and Agriculture Organization (FAO).
+We focus on sourcing ingredients that benefit the regenerative organic ecosystem like resilient cover and rotational crops such as quinoa, amaranth, and Lupini beans—the former was declared one of the best crops to respond favorably to climate changes created by global warming by the United Nations Food and Agriculture Organization (FAO).

 While conventional agriculture contributes a significant share of the greenhouse gas emissions that cause climate change – 17% directly through agricultural activities and an additional 7-14% through land use changes, according to the OECD – it can also be an important part of the solution.